 regarded as the birthplace of Sherry, which takes its name from the

 city.
 It is believed to date back to the late Roman period, though

 it only began to be exported to any extent in the 18th century.

 Once exportation began, the demand quickly skyrocketed.
 Today a

 number of the popular wine cellars are open to the public.

-Jerez is perhaps best known for its horsemanship,
+Jerez is perhaps best known for its horsemanship, with

-a series of special training and exercise displays.
+of special training and exercise displays.